-We rose early, packed a bag of Freeze Frame outfits and a cooler full of wine, and set off for the photoshoot.
-Jimmy and I planned to meet the team at 8 am on set.
+We rose early, packed a bag of Freeze Frame outfits and a cooler full of wine.
+Jimmy and I set off to meet the team at 8 am on set.

-It was a secluded location for the shoot and quite abandoned for some time.
-I chose it for its mysterious nature and dilapidated state – left alone in the middle of the woods and constantly covered in graffiti, like an urbanized campsite that once held a hotel.
-Rooms still with tiles and vines creeping across the walls around us as if we were in a scene from Where The Wild Things Are.
-The dark urban setting juxtaposed nicely with the punk aesthetic of Freeze Frame’s looks.
+The photoshoot location held a secluded hotel, abandoned for some time.
+I chose it for its mysterious nature and dilapidated state.
+The hotel stood alone in the middle of the woods, covered in graffiti.
+It looked like an urbanized campsite that once held a hotel.
+Rooms still with tiles while vines crept across the walls around us as if we were in a scene from Where The Wild Things Are.
+The dark urban setting juxtaposed well with Freeze Frame’s punk looks.

-As makeup artist, Henry Galea starting painting his magic across my face, photographer, Jason Spiteri scouted out the location.
-Jewelry designer, Sam Selby, laid out her new Sirena Collection to pair with each look.
-The sun began to rise and the day heated up quickly.
+As makeup artist, Henry Galea painted his magic across my face, photographer, Jason Spiteri scouted out the location.
+Jewelry designer, Sam Selby, laid out her new Sirena Collection , pairing the pieces with each look.
+The sun rose quickly and the day heated up.

-We did most of the photoshoot inside an abandoned pool house.
-Graffiti covered the enormous walls and it felt like we were in a creepy gallery exhibition rather than in the middle of an abandoned building at risk for falling any minute.
+We shot most of the photoshoot inside an abandoned pool house.
+Graffiti covered the enormous walls.
+It felt like we were in a creepy gallery exhibition rather than in the middle of an abandoned building at risk of falling any minute.
 The pool – or what once was – looked like a giant dumpster, filled a third of the way up with debris, broken bottles, and rusted graffiti cans.

-We occupied several hours with shooting in front of different walls with different outfits and different makeup looks – Henry’s makeup brush battling the heat and my sweaty nose.
-By the end of the day, we were exhausted, sweaty, and covered in dust – but all totally satisfied with a day’s work on this photoshoot.
+We occupied several hours of shooting in front of different walls with different outfits and different makeup looks.
+Henry’s makeup brush battled the heat and my sweaty nose.
+By the end of the day, we were exhausted, sweaty, and covered in dust – but all totally satisfied with the day’s creative work and a successful photoshoot.